Fire ravages downtown Las Vegas, destroying buildings

-LAS VEGAS (KLAS) — A fire tore through a downtown area of Las Vegas early Sunday morning, destroying several buildings and about two dozen vehicles, fire officials said.
+LAS VEGAS, Nev.
+(KLAS) — A fire tore through a downtown area of Las Vegas early Sunday morning, destroying several buildings and about two dozen vehicles, fire officials said.

 Las Vegas Fire and Rescue crews battled the blaze that covered an area on Fremont and Tower streets beginning at about 1 a.m.
 Officials said the fire started in a building that was under construction.
 At least 10 buildings were either damaged or destroyed.